Thomascountz/thomascountz/_posts/2023-07-06-utilizing-docker-for-bundling-in-a-specific-ruby-environment.md

 ---
-title: Utilizing Docker for Bundling in a Specific Ruby Environment
-subtitle: A Light-weight Workflow
-author: Thomas Countz
 layout: post
+title: "Utilizing Docker for Bundling in a Specific Ruby Environment"
+subtitle: "A Light-weight Workflow"
-tags: ["ruby", "docker"]
+tags: [ruby, docker]
+description: "How I'm using Docker to manage operations across dozens of different Ruby environments without local installations."
 ---
 One of the tasks we often find ourselves completing on Zendesk's Core Ruby Engineering team is helping to keep a variety of projects up to date.
 This can involve running `bundle update` across dozens of repositories, each potentially requiring a different Ruby environment.
 Although we've developed tooling to accomplish this rather efficiently, there are often edge cases that require us to work in each repository locally.
 However, installing so many different versions of Ruby locally can be cumbersome and time-consuming.